 Memories Handed Down by Women of the South

-Sticky Buns, home-made rolls, spaghetti, catfish, tomato juice, pies.
+Sticky Buns, homemade rolls, spaghetti, catfish, tomato juice, pies.
 These are my memories of my grandmother.
 I recall one Thanksgiving when she and my dad were seated at my first hosting of Thanksgiving.
-My dad asked where the gravy was and I replied, “I didn’t know how to make it.”
-My grandmother in her wisdom said, “Something is lost with each generation.”
+My dad asked where the gravy was, and I replied, “I didn’t know how to make it.”
+My grandmother, in her wisdom said, “Something is lost with each generation.”

 My mother has often said, “if you can read, you can cook.”

-Mostly, I love that it honors Grandmother, in the very fashion that I intend to honor my own.
+Mostly, I love that it honors Grandmother in the very fashion that I intend to honor my own.

 *I received a copy of At My Grandmother’s Knee in order to facilitate an honest review.
-The opinions where expressed are my own and were in no way influenced by the sponsor.
+The opinions where expressed were my own and were in no way influenced by the sponsor.
 Others experiences may vary.